 - Retreat - Retreat strategies involve the actual removal of existing development and possible relocation to other areas and the prevention of future development in these high risk areas.
 Retreat options usually involve the acquisition of vulnerable land for public ownership, but may also include other strategies such as transfer of development rights, purchase of development rights, rolling easements, conservation easements, etc.

 Community Resiliency Initiative: Planning for Adaptation

-In 2012 the Department kicked-off a five-year project to integrate sea adaptation to potential sea level rise into current planning mechanisms including the local comprehensive plan, local hazard mitigation plan and post-disaster redevelopment plan.
-This effort is steered by a Focus Group of statewide experts on planning for sea level rise adaptation and stakeholders in the coastal area.
+In 2012 the Department kicked-off a five-year project to integrate adaptation to potential sea level rise into current planning mechanisms including the local comprehensive plan, local hazard mitigation plan and post-disaster redevelopment plan.
+This effort is steered by a Focus Group of statewide experts on adaptation and coastal vulnerability as well as stakeholders in the coastal area.
 First the Department will research similar efforts in other states as well as how the "adaptation action area" may be implemented at the local level.
-Next we will pilot adaptation planning projects in the state and then compile all lessons learned from the projects.
-Finally all lessons learned will be compiled and statewide outreach will be conducted and the program will be offered statewide.
+Next adaptation planning will be piloted in at least two communities.
+Finally all lessons learned will be compiled and disseminated statewide.
 The Department has received additional funding to work with the City of Ft.
 Lauderdale as they integrate Adaptation Action Areas into their local comprehensive plan.

 Products of the Initiative

 The actions a community will take to mitigate vulnerability to coastal flooding are very similar to those that a community might take in sea level rise adaptation.
 The main difference is that sea level rise adaptation assumes a longer time frame for impact and therefore a longer time frame for need and implementation.
 Sea level rise also assumes an increase in the vulnerability of areas already subject to coastal flooding and therefore adaptation projects take into account the increased vulnerability.